ESC

 diamonds, copper, nickel, salt, soda ash, potash, coal, iron ore, silver

-the population is primarily concentrated in the east with a focus in and around the captial of Gaborone, and the far central-eastern city of Francistown; population density remains low in other areas in the country, especially in the Kalahari to the west as shown in this population distribution map
+the population is primarily concentrated in the east, with a focus in and around the capital of Gaborone and the eastern city of Francistown; population density remains low in other areas in the country, especially in the Kalahari Desert to the west.

 predominantly flat to gently rolling tableland; Kalahari Desert in southwest